 The lighting you use in your kitchen will have a huge impact on how bright the room feels.
 In a north facing kitchen you will probably need the lights on for most of the day – even in the summer.
 However having under counter lighting can add enough light to the room without having a completely artificial glow.

 Under-unit lighting will reflect off the worktop, bouncing the light around the room.
 Make sure that the lights are placed at regular intervals so there are not gaps.
 Strip lighting works well to avoid the tell-tale shafts of light which can undermine your efforts to make it look like daylight.

 Other accessories such as the window blind, the appliances and display items should be in brighter hues.
 If possible, ensure they're made out of reflective materials such as stainless steel.

 The general colour you choose for your kitchen will influence how dark it looks.
 You will be forgiven for thinking that lighter colours such as brilliant white and cream would work well in a darker environment.
 But you can use a darker colour if you have lighter kitchen cupboard doors.

 Red, blue or green walls will work well with white units and the overall effect will still be lighter, but without the clinical look which could come from a completely white room.
 Your ceiling should always be painted white however to give the illusion that the room is larger and higher than it actually is.

-Your titles should also be a lighter colour but you can add an accent of colour with bands or accent tiles.
+Your tiles should also be a lighter colour, but you can add an accent of colour with bands or accent tiles.